ramtinsoltani/devflow/README.md

       npm start
       ```
   5. Save the application on disk
-  6. Go to **System Preferences / General / Login Items** and the created app.
+  6. Go to **System Preferences / General / Login Items** and add the created app.

 ## Windows